ddaugher/moe-rising/README.md

   - **Math**: Mathematical reasoning and calculations
   - **DataViz**: Data visualization and charting
 - **Interactive UI**: Phoenix LiveView interface with real-time updates and activity logging
-- **Real-time Logging System**: Comprehensive logging that captures expert processing steps and sends updates to the UI
+- **Real-time Logging System**: File-based logging system that captures expert processing steps and displays them in the activity log
 - **Advanced Aggregation**: Uses an LLM judge to intelligently combine results from multiple experts

 ## Prerequisites